heianqishizhisuiyuan/git_study/readme.txt

 Git tracks changes.

-create a new branch is quick
+create a new branch is quick and siple